 Your business’s intellectual property (IP) is one of the most valuable assets you’ll have.
 When your brand becomes well-known and loved by your customers, your IP will be the first thing that will resonate with them.
 When it comes to intellectual property, you can protect it as a trademark or have it protected under copyright law.
 However, copyright and trademarks have a lot of differences.
 This is most notably because copyright protection can apply automatically while there are registration requirements for some trademark protections to apply.
 At the same time, trademarks and copyright apply to different types of intellectual property.
 Nevertheless, no matter how you intend to protect your intellectual property, you’ll want to do so early on.
-In this guide, we’ll discuss the difference between trademarks and copyright, so you’ll know how to protect your business’s assets.
+In this guide, we’ll discuss the differences between trademarks and copyright, so you’ll know how to protect your business’s assets.